PavanBJ/A-Crash-Course-on-PySpark/README.md

 Added all the associated support files as well.

-_1. config_block.txt - to setup pyspark session on Google Colab_
+1. config_block.txt - to setup pyspark session on Google Colab

-_2. original.csv - csv file for all the analysis and practice_
+2. original.csv - csv file for all the analysis and practice

-_3. challenge.csv - csv file for final challenge assignment_
+3. challenge.csv - csv file for final challenge assignment

 Link to my course completion certificate: [https://www.udemy.com/certificate/UC-a0dffcb3-1958-46aa-9e91-cfb2ed947a3b/]